FallenCastle/MHD_GDDC_GPU/README.md

 # Running

 MHD_GDDC_GPU can only run on hardware equipped with NVIDIA GPUs.
-In addition one file have to specified:
+In addition one file has to be specified:

 * `input.dat`: A file that defines the physical and numerical setup of the simulation, which can be customized based on specific requirements.
 Examples of input.dat files can be found in the `cases` folder.